hugominas/shoppingpromo/README.md

 # Shopping cart update

-Routes provider microservice for shopping cart price update according to promotions and other business logic.
+Discount provider microservice for shopping cart price update according to promotions and other business logic.
-Cart item posted to internal route and replied with shopping cart totals and promotion description
+Cart item posted to internal route and replied with shopping cart totals and discount description.

+And array with all the applied discounts is stored in the item object.
+Each discount the customer is entitled to is applied to the original price of the item.

+[{name:'Amazing discount', discount: 4.96, newUnitPrice:41}, name:'Another Amazing discount', discount: 10, newUnitPrice:35.96}]

+All totals are recalculated and sent back in the reply object with the property "discount".

 ## How it works